 Honda GB500 TT

-Was this the first Honda retro bike?
-Honda released the GB500 TT to the American market in 1989.
+Was this the first production Cafe Racer?
+The Honda GB500 TT was released to the American market in 1989.
 It was designed to resemble the old british single cylinder bikes of the 50’s and 60’s – machines such as the Manx Norton and the BSA Gold Star.

 As Motorcycle News put it at the time – “Nostalgia minus the bump and grunt.”